estuaryoss/estuary-deployer/README.md

     docker network create estuarydeployer_default
     docker run params:
     Optional:
-            -e MAX_DEPLOYMENTS=3 ->  how many deployments to be done. it is an option to deploy a fixed no of docker-compose envs(docker only)
+            -e MAX_DEPLOYMENTS=3 ->  how many deployments to be done (docker only).
+Default is 10.
             -e EUREKA_SERVER="http://10.13.14.28:8080/eureka/v2" -> eureka server
             -e APP_IP_PORT="10.13.14.28:8081" -> the app hostname/ip:port.
 Mandatory if EUREKA_SERVER is used
             -e APP_APPEND_LABEL="lab" -> id will be appended to the default app name on service registration.
 Useful for user mappings service-resources on a VM